§5B-2-6a. Brownfield economic development districts; applications; fees; rules.

 (6) All costs for the application process shall be borne by the applicant;

 (7) An applicant shall demonstrate that the applicant has attempted to work in good faith with local officials in regard to land-use issues;

-(8) Beginning July 1, 2011, an application for a brownfield economic development district may not be approved unless the district conforms to a county's or municipality's planning and zoning laws established pursuant to the provisions of article seven, eight and nine, of chapter eight-a of this code.
+(8) Beginning July 1, 2011, an application for a brownfield economic development district may not be approved unless the district conforms to a county’s or municipality’s planning and zoning laws established pursuant to §8A-7-1 et seq., §8A-8-1 et seq., and §8A-9-1 et seq. of this code.

-(9) Prior to granting a designation of brownfield economic development district, the applicant shall provide documentation that the applicant has met all the requirements set forth in article twenty-two, chapter twenty-two of this code to be designated as a brownfield site or voluntary remediated site and is in compliance with the remediation plan;
+(9) Prior to granting a designation of brownfield economic development district, the applicant shall provide documentation that the applicant has met all the requirements set forth in §22-22-1 et seq. of this code to be designated as a brownfield site or voluntary remediated site and is in compliance with the remediation plan;

 (10) Nothing may be construed by this section to exempt brownfield economic districts from environmental regulation that would pertain to the development;

 (11) The decision of the development office in regard to an application is final; and